Skip to content

 This guide covers methods to bypass certificate pinning in the Ecovacs Home Android application, enabling HTTPS interception for local Bumper usage.

-• Automated Script (Old) > NOTE: Current not working with newer app version >3.4.0
+• NOTE: Currently not working well with newer app versions >3.4.0

 • Docker (for building and running the patching container)